gaozhiyan/Dissertation_Files/README.md

-## Zhiyan Gao Dissertation LaTex Codes
+# Zhiyan Gao Dissertation LaTeX Templates

-Included in this Repository are the LaTeX files for my 2019 dissertation entitled "Weighing Phonetic Patterns in Non-Native English Speech".
-The format has been approved by the [University Dissertation & Thesis Services](https://library.gmu.edu/udts) at George Mason University.
-You are welcome to use the codes here as a template for your dissertation project.
+This repository contains LaTeX files for my 2019 dissertation titled "Weighing Phonetic Patterns in Non-Native English Speech."
+The format has received approval from [George Mason University's University Dissertation & Thesis Services](https://library.gmu.edu/udts).
+Feel free to use these LaTeX templates as a foundation for your own dissertation project.

-You can check the [zhiyan_diss_main.pdf ](https://github.com/gaozhiyan/Dissertation_Files/blob/master/zhiyan_diss_latex/zhiyan_diss_main.pdf) file first to see how the paper looks.
-Except two screen-shots I used in Chapters 4 and 5, everything else including all other graphs and the bibliography were done with LaTeX codes.
+Before diving into the LaTeX code, you can preview the appearance of the paper by visiting the [zhiyan_diss_main.pdf](https://github.com/gaozhiyan/Dissertation_Files/blob/master/zhiyan_diss_latex/zhiyan_diss_main.pdf) file.
+With the exception of two screenshots used in Chapters 4 and 5, everything else, including graphs and the bibliography, has been created using LaTeX code.

-The 3 scatter plots in Chapter 6 have a ggplot feeling.
-It is because I drew these graphs using <em>ggplot2</em> in R, and then used the <em>tikzDevice</em> package in R to convert them into .tex files.
-I did this because I don't want to learn how to draw this kind of scatter plots with LaTeX.
-It is just easier for me to do it in R.
+In Chapter 6, you'll notice that the three scatter plots have a 'ggplot' aesthetic.
+I generated these graphs using the 'ggplot2' package in R and then converted them into .tex files using the 'tikzDevice' package in R. This approach proved more convenient than learning how to create these scatter plots directly in LaTeX.

-In Chapter 3, I used a few <em>PRAAT</em> graphs, showing spectrograms and textgrids.
-The graphs were made in <em>PRAAT</em>.
-I saved them as .eps files so that I don't have to worry about the resolusion of the graphs.
+Chapter 3 features a few 'PRAAT' graphs displaying spectrograms and textgrids.
+These graphs were generated in 'PRAAT' and saved as .eps files to ensure optimal resolution.

-### Non-CHSS Students
+### For Students Outside of CHSS

-The cover page (i.e., the signature sheet) is for College of Humanities and Social Sciences (CHSS).
-Other colleges/schools have different cover page formants.
-See the GMU Library [UDTS resources](https://library.gmu.edu/udts/resources) page for details.
-The citation formats might be different in your field of study.
-To use a different citation format, you might want to check the documentation of the <em>biblatex</em> package.
+Please note that the cover page (signature sheet) is specifically designed for the College of Humanities and Social Sciences (CHSS).
+Other colleges/schools may have different cover page formats.
+Refer to the GMU Library [UDTS resources](https://library.gmu.edu/udts/resources) page for further details.
+Additionally, citation formats may vary depending on your field of study.
+If you require a different citation format, consult the documentation of the 'biblatex' package.

-### For students in the Linguistics program
+### For Linguistics Students

-First, check [this page](https://en.wikibooks.org/wiki/LaTeX/Linguistics) for LaTeX packages for linguistic purposes.

-If you are working on linguistics, chances are you are going to use IPA symbols.
-You could directly type in IPA symbols in your .tex file.
-Just remember to compile (typeset) your file with XeLaTeX.
-PDFLaTeX won't work.
-If you insist on using PDFLaTeX, then you need to use the <em>tipa</em> package.
+If you're pursuing linguistics, you'll likely work with IPA symbols.
+You can directly input IPA symbols into your .tex file, but be sure to compile (typeset) your document using XeLaTeX, as PDFLaTeX won't support it.
+If you prefer PDFLaTeX, consider using the 'tipa' package.

-If you are going to draw graphs (bar charts, scatter plots, confusion matrix, etc.), you are going to need the <em>pgfplot</em> package.
-I have bar graphs in my dissertation.
-So you can modify the codes to suit your needs.
-Packages such as <em>forest</em> and <em>qtree</em> are good for drawing syntax trees.
+For those who need to create graphs (bar charts, scatter plots, confusion matrices, etc.), the 'pgfplots' package is essential.
+My dissertation includes bar graphs, so you can adapt the provided code to meet your requirements.
+Packages like 'forest' and 'qtree' are useful for drawing syntax trees.

-If you don't want to learn how to draw graphs in LaTeX, you could actually draw your graph in R using <em>ggplot2</em>.
-Then convert the graph to a .tex file.
-Just google <em> gglot2 to latex </em>, there are tutorials on how to do this with the <em>tikzDevice</em> package in R.
+If you'd rather not learn how to create graphs in LaTeX, you can create them in R using 'ggplot2' and then convert them to .tex files.
+Search for "ggplot2 to LaTeX" online for tutorials on how to do this using the 'tikzDevice' package in R.

-### Other Things
+### Other Considerations

-There are a few things you might want to know:
+Here are a few additional points to keep in mind:

-* This is **NOT** a tutorial on how to use LaTeX.
-Please consult other sources for tutorials.
+- This is **NOT** a LaTeX tutorial.
+Please consult other sources for tutorials and guides.
-* The codes here were modified based on the LaTeX template provided by the GMU Library.
-The original codes are [here](https://library.gmu.edu/udts/resources#templates).
+- The provided LaTeX templates have been adapted from the GMU Library's LaTeX template.
+The original templates can be found [here](https://library.gmu.edu/udts/resources#templates).
-* The codes here have only been tested on MacBook OSX systems.
-I have no idea if the codes also run on Windows systems.
+- These LaTeX templates have been tested on MacBook OSX systems.
+Compatibility with Windows systems is uncertain.
-* Use XeLaTeX and BibTeX to compile (typeset) the files.
+- To compile (typeset) the files, use XeLaTeX and BibTeX.

 <h2 align="center">
-<span style="font-size:10em;">Good Luck LaTeXing!</span>
+<span style="font-size:10em;">Best of luck with your dissertion!
+Let's go Patriots!</span>
 </h2>